project-meucci/thimm.github.io/docs/Agtech - So What?/Not-a-cheerleader-not-the-enemy-journalist-sarah-mock-on-making-windows-in-the-walls-around-agriculture.md

 ---
-title: "Not a cheerleader, not the enemy",  journalist Sarah Mock on making windows in the walls around agriculture
+title: Not A Cheerleader Not The Enemy Journalist Sarah Mock On Making Windows In The Walls Around Agriculture
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2020-10-07)